paul-butcher/paul-butcher.github.io/_posts/2017-09-07-ensuring-ansible-tasks-are-safe-to-run.md

 As long as you [keep deployment keys out of the vaults]({% post_url 2017-08-30-keep-deployment-keys-out-of-the-codebase %}), you won't be able to do any harm by this,
 but it may be desirable for some environments to have deployment keys in the vault (particularly those environments that developers actively work on).
-In that situation, a developer might erroneously mark some tasks as safe, then when they eventually come to try it out on a protected environment, everything will fail for the wrong reason (i.e. that it couldn't connect, rather than because the definitions are incorrect).
+In that situation, if a developer erroneously marks some tasks as safe, then when they eventually come to try it out on a protected environment, everything will fail for the wrong reason (i.e. that it couldn't connect, rather than because the definitions are incorrect).